1998factorial/Codeforces/README.md

 # Our Team "ONLY_FEEDBACK_IS_WA" came second in the 2020 ICPC South Pacific Regional Contest
 # As the team coming first is also from UNSW, we could not go to world final
 # Since I have graduated from UNSW, this is perhaps my last regional contest
-# 2 years experiences of CP have taught me a lot, I will never forget this
+# 2 years experiences of CP have taught me a lot and brought me a lot of joy
+# I also got ot know other great people who participate in CP
+# Without doubt, CP has made my University life much much more fruitful and interesting